 Hygiene: Sunscreen, toothbrush and toothpaste, shampoo and soap, blister plaster, and earplugs.
 These items are small and must-haves.

-Emergency gear: Hiking in the Alps is safe, but you still might want a personal locator beacon, a whistle, a first aid kit, or a space blanket.
+Other gear: Consider bringing a personal locator beacon, a whistle, a first aid kit, a space blanket, or microspikes (affiliate link).

 Food: In addition to your lunch, you might want chocolate, trail mix, sausage or cheese, fruit, or energy bars in your backpack.
 Time your trek right, and you might be able to find wild blueberries on the trail!